honest1y/honest1y/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Tencent.
+- 🔭 I’m currently working on T.
 - 🌱 I’m currently learning Kubernetes, CICD, Golang...
 - 📫 How to reach me:
   - [掘金社区](https://juejin.cn/user/694547081075149)